wxneo/GA_Projects/README.md

 * Developed an efficient machine learning solution for a streaming company to optimize their limited budget by selecting and retaining the most popular sitcom for their platform.
 * Focused on classifying and analyzing user comments from different platforms, specifically targeting "Big Bang Theory" and "Brooklyn Nine Nine" sitcoms.
 * Objective: Create an infrastructure to accurately identify the show referenced in viewers' comments and analyze sentiments expressed towards each show.
-* Solution provides valuable insights into viewers' preferences, aiding the streaming company in determining the sitcom to retain, maximizing viewer satisfaction and engagement within budget constraints.
+* Solution provides valuable insights into viewers' preferences, aiding the streaming company in determining the show elements in the sitcoms that are popular among the viewers and maximizing viewer satisfaction and engagement.

 <br>